AtitShetty/DevOps-Robust-Continuous-Deployment/README.md

 a) site.yml will setup jenkins server and add iTrust jobs

-b) deploy_iTrust.yml is integrated with iTrust job post-build action.
+b) deploy_iTrust.yml is the ansible script that will be called from iTrust jenkins job via pre-push hook.
 This will set up remote host to run iTrust application.

+c) deploy_checkboxio.yml is the ansible script that will be called from checkboxio jenkins job via pre-push hook.
+This will set up remote host to run checkboxio application.